 New pediatric vaccines that receive an ACIP preferred recommendation are almost universally adopted, and adult vaccines that receive a preferred recommendation are widely adopted.
 For example, in 2014, the ACIP voted to recommend PCV13 for routine use to help protect adults aged 65 years and older against pneumococcal disease, which caused PCV13 to become the standard-of-care along with continued use of PPSV23.
-ACIP can also modify its preferred recommendation.
+The ACIP can also modify its preferred recommendation.
 For instance, in June 2019, the ACIP voted to revise the pneumococcal vaccination guidelines and recommend PCV13 for adults 65 and older based on the shared clinical decision making of the provider and patient, rather than a preferred use recommendation, which means the decision to vaccinate should be made at the individual level between health care providers and their patients.
-In October 2021, the ACIP voted to recommend the use of either PCV20, or PCV15 with PPSV23, for routine use in adults aged 65 years and older as well as for those between the ages of 19 and 64 years with certain underlying medical conditions or other risk factors.
-In June 2022, ACIP voted to recommend that PCV15 may be used as an option to the currently available PCV13 for children aged under 19 years according to currently recommended PCV13 dosing and schedules.
-In June 2023, ACIP voted to recommend the use of either PCV15 or PCV20 for routine use in children under the age of two, and as a "catch up" vaccination for healthy children between the ages of 24 and 59 months with incomplete PCV vaccination status and children between the ages of 24 and 71 months with certain underlying conditions and an incomplete PCV vaccination.
-Further, ACIP voted to recommend that children between the ages of two and 18 years with any risk condition who have received all recommended doses before the age of six do not need additional doses if they have received at least one dose of PCV20.
-If children between the ages of two and 18 years with any risk condition received PCV13 or PCV15, but not PCV20, ACIP recommend that they should receive a dose of PCV20 or PPSV23.
-ACIP also voted to recommend that children between the ages of six and 18 years with any risk condition who have not received any dose of PCV13 pCV15 or PCV20 should receive a single dose of PCV15 or PCV20.
-When PCV15 is used in this instance, ACIP recommended that it should be fol
+In October 2021, the ACIP voted to recommend the use of either PCV20, or PCV15 with PPSV23, for routine use in adults aged 65 years and older as well as for those between the ages of 19 and 64 years with certain underlying medical conditions or other risk factors who had not previously received a PCV or whose previous vaccination history was unknown.
+In June 2022, the ACIP voted to recommend that PCV15 may be used as an option to the then recommended PCV13 for children aged under 19 years according to then recommended PCV13 dosing and schedules.
+In June 2023, the ACIP voted to recommend the use of PCV20 as an option to PCV15 for routine use in children under the age of two, and as a "catch up" vaccination for healthy children between the ages of 24 and 59 months with incomplete PCV vaccination status and children between the ages of 24 and 71 months with certain underlying conditions and an incomplete PCV vaccination status.
+Further, the ACIP voted to recommend that children between the ages of two and 18 years with any risk condition who have received all recommended PCV doses before the age of six do not need additional doses if they have received at least one dose of PCV20.
+If children between the ages of two and 18 years with any risk condition received PCV13 or PCV15, but not PCV20, the ACIP recommend that they should receive a dose of PCV20 or PPSV23.
+The ACIP also voted to recommend that children between the ages of six and 18 years with any risk condition received PCV15 or PCV20.
+When PCV15 is used in this instance, the ACIP recommended that it should be followed by a dose of PPSV23 at least eight weeks later if not previously given.
+In June 2023, the ACIP also recommended shared clinical decision-making regarding PCV20 use for adults aged 65 years and older who have completed the recommended vaccine series with both PCV13 and PPSV23.
+In June 2024, the ACIP voted to recommend PCV21 as an option to either PCV20, or PCV15 with PPSV23 for (i) adults aged 65 years and older who have not previously received a PCV or whose previous vaccination history is unknown, (ii) adults between the ages of 10 and 64 with certain underlying medical conditions or other risk factors who have not previously received a PCV or whose of PPSV23.
+Additionally, the ACIP recommended shared clinical decision-making regarding the previously received a PCV or whose of PPSV23.
+Additionally, the ACIP recommended shared clinical decision-making regardin